Stakeholder Advisory Group

 How will members be selected?

-What if I am unable to continue my participation in the SAG?
+What if I join, but then am unable to continue my participation?

 If a member is unable to complete their term, they may notify PWD of their desire to withdraw membership.
 At that time, a previously identified alternate may step in or nominations/recruitment will be conducted to identify a replacement.

-Yes – SAG members are providing their expertise on the community and time related to input for PWD, as well as serving as ambassadors and advocates as noted above.
+Yes – members are providing their expertise on the community and taking time to share input with PWD, as well as serving as ambassadors and advocates as noted above.
 SAG members will receive a $50 generic (VISA/Mastercard) gift card for participation in each quarterly meeting, with a total maximum compensation of $200 per year.
 Members must be present in order to receive compensation.
-If meetings are held virtually, gift cards will be mailed to members or arrangements to pick up at PWD can be made.

 Disclosure statement: The information contained on this website is provided as of April 2023.
 This webpage is NOT intended to: (A) provide information to investors; (B) be the basis of an investment decision to purchase securities issued by the City of Philadelphia (the City) to fund capital projects or operations of the Philadelphia Water Department (PWD); or (C) reach investors in any way.
 The City maintains an investor information website at phila.gov/investor/index.html to provide information to investors pertaining to the financial condition of the City and PWD.
 The information provided herein is provided as of its date, and PWD has not undertaken any obligation to update the information beyond its date.
 Data and other information provided are not warranted as to completeness or accuracy and are subject to change without notice.
 The views, policies, programs, and practices that may be reflected herein also are subject to change without notice.
 This webpage is provided for your information and convenience only.